Dynamic Distortions of Quasi-2D Ruddlesden-Popper Perovskites at Elevated Temperatures: Influence on Thermal and Electronic Properties: Introduction

-The coupling between thermal vibrations and optoelectronic properties in RP perovskites was studied by several authors, and shown to lead to phonon-assisted scattering, charge-carrier screening, and charge-carrier localization~\cite{kang_dynamic_2017, Cortecchia2017, neutzner_exciton-polaron_2018, cortecchia_structure-controlled_2018, Menahem2021}.
-Thermal transport properties of quasi-2D RP perovskites have come into focus only recently, when several experimental and theoretical studies~\cite{Giri2020, Li:nanol21, Thakur:mh22} reported ultralow thermal conductivities in A$_2$PbX$_4$ (A= BA, PEA, X=I, Br) using thermal reflectance measurements combined with molecular dynamics simulations based on a classical force field.
+The role of the organic cations on phonon and exciton dynamics in quasi-2D RP perovskites has been studied in several experimental and theoretical studies.
+The coupling between thermal vibrations and optoelectronic properties in RP perovskites was studied by several authors, and shown to lead to phonon-assisted scattering, charge-carrier screening, and charge-carrier localization~\cite{kang_dynamic_2017, Cortecchia2017, neutzner_exciton-polaron_2018, cortecchia_structure-controlled_2018, Dahod2019, Dahod2020, Menahem2021, Quan:pnas2021, Ziegler2022}.
+Quan~\textit{et al.}~showed that the pronounced anharmonicity of BA$_2$PbI$_4$ induced by the organic spacers leads to enhanced phonon scattering rates and facilitates vibrational relaxation coupled to photogenerated excitations~\cite{Quan:pnas2021}.
+Furthermore, differential scanning calorimetry and X-ray diffraction measurements by Dahod~\textit{et al.} revealed a reversible phase transition associated with a partial melting of organic spacers in BA-based RP perovskites with higher inorganic layer thickness~\cite{Dahod2019}.
+While the dynamic distortions markedly influence the free carrier masses and drift-diffusion transport mechanisms, they do not affect the exciton binding energies and exciton diffusion in quasi-2D RP perovskites~\cite{Ziegler2022}.
+Thermal transport properties of quasi-2D RP perovskites have come into focus only recently, when several experimental and theoretical studies~\cite{Giri2020, Li:nanol21, Thakur:mh22} reported ultralow thermal conductivities in A$_2$PbX$_4$ (A=BA, PEA, X=I, Br) using thermal reflectance measurements combined with molecular dynamics simulations based on a classical force field.
 A theoretical study using a similar force field by Fridriksson \textit{et al.}~also showed that length and aromaticity of the interlayer molecule significantly affect the structural rigidity of the perovskite sublattice~\cite{Fridriksson2020}.
 Temperature-dependent Raman measurements on A$_2$PbBr$_4$ further highlighted the role of the A site molecule, with PEA leading to strongly anisotropic vibrational modes related to the orientation of the phenyl ring with respect to the perovskite sublattice~\cite{Dhanabalan2020}.
 Polarization-orientation Raman measurements by Menahem \textit{et al.}~showed the importance of anharmonic thermal distortions for the order-disorder phase transition of BA$_2$PbI$_4$ at 274\,K~\cite{Menahem2021}.

 In this work we study how the structure and structural dynamics of A$_2$PbI$_4$ (A=BA, PEA) affect the thermal and electronic properties of these materials in comparison with the quintessential 3D perovskite CH$_3$NH$_3$PbI$_3$ (MAPbI$_3$).
 We find that the organic interlayer strongly affects thermal properties.
 In particular, the thermal conductivity of PEA$_2$PbI$_4$ is lower than that of BA$_2$PbI$_4$ despite the more strongly pronounced dynamic distortions in the BA layer in the latter.
 A complex interplay between the structural dynamics of the organic interlayer and their volume-phase relationship determines thermal transport in these layered materials.
 We provide an atomistic explanation for these findings by using temperature-dependent Raman spectroscopy and molecular dynamics (MD) simulations based on machine-learned force fields with DFT accuracy.
 Our MD simulations also enable us to identify the contributions of the organic and inorganic sublattices to the structural dynamics and provide a mechanistic explanation for the BA$_2$PbI$_4$ phase transition.
 We then systematically study the electronic structure of these materials.
 Our DFT calculations which we combine with ultraviolet photoelectron spectroscopy (UPS) show that the electronic valence band density of states of all three materials is governed by structural distortions of the perovskite sublattice - an indirect effect of the interaction between the two sublattices.